ni/monodrive-documentation/docs/monoDrive_home/CarSim.md

     - 'ue4simfile.sim' should appear in the working directory

-## Configure the monoDrive simulator
+## Configure the monoDrive Scenario

 1. Open up the closed loop scenario file with a text editor

 1. Find the vehicle with the `ego` tag

-    - Update the `class_path` to point at the CarSim vehicle and add a field to specify the `sim_file`.
+1. Update the `class_path` to point at the CarSim vehicle and add a field to specify the `sim_file`.
 It should read:

 ```json
     "class_path": "/Game/CarSim/VS_Core/CarSimDemoVehicle.CarSimDemoVehicle_C",